Garvit-office/smart-agriguard/Frontend/README.md

-# React + Vite
+# Florista

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Florista is a modern agriculture and gardening marketplace and management platform.

 Currently, two official plugins are available: